Die Casting Manufacturer- Sunrise Metal - Your Top-choice in China

 What are the types of dies used for Die Casting?

-There are different types of dies available for use in Die Casting.
+There are different types of dies available for use in metal die cast.
 They may be differentiated based on their structure or purpose.
 Which type of die should be used usually depends on production quantity and part’s design.

 Dies may be classified into these categories based on their structure: